Loading...

 Our funeral director will then obtain a burial or cremation permit, and the death certificate will be electronically filed with the city or town clerk where the death occurred.
 We will then obtain copies of the death certificate for the family.

 In Massachusetts, funeral directors are required to notify Social Security of a death.
 This ensures that anyone receiving Social Security payments does not continue to receive payments following their passing.
+Other authorities, like life insurance companies and banks, will need to be contacted by the family once the death certificate has been obtained.

-How Many Certificates Do I Need?
+How Many Death Certificates Do I Need?

 We recommend that at least five certified copies of the death certificate be requested initially, and more can be requested later.
 A funeral director will be able to help you determine if you will need more.
 Each certified copy comes with a small fee.